 - Qualifications for Records Coordinators

 - Permanent employees (no students or temporary workers) and have knowledge of the work and responsibilities of their assigned department or area(s)

-- Be authorized to work with the records of all personnel (staff and faculty) in their area
+- Be authorized to work with the records of all personnel (staff and faculty) in their department/area

-Vice Presidents may decide they prefer to have their own staff manage the records of their departments.
-However, at present, department heads have been carrying the responsibility for the records created within their departments.
-Not all business or non-academic programmatic offices of the University have appointed RC's Each department head should appoint a RC to manage the records created in their immediate office, but having multiple RC's is encouraged, so that each specialized area of operations has a knowledgeable person caring for its records.
-If you are uncertain whether all departments within your division have appointed RC's, please contact the Library's Administration at 282-2997 or email email@example.com.
+- Number of Records Coordinators: Each Dean or department head should appoint a RC to manage the records created in their department/area.
+Having multiple RC's is encouraged, so that each specialized area of operations has a knowledgeable person caring for its records.
+If you are uncertain whether all departments within your division have appointed RC's, please contact the Records Manager by phone (208-282-3045) or email (firstname.lastname@example.org).

 How to Appoint Records Coordinators

 To appoint a records coordinator, please fill out Records Coordinator Appointment Form.
 Please complete the entire form, sign and return the appointment form to the University Records Management Office at Mail Stop 8089.